 |Alma mater||University of Zimbabwe|

-Lance Mambondiani is the current acting Chief Executive Officer at Steward Bank, he assumed the post after the bank had announced that they had severed relations with Kwanele Ngwenya.
+Lance Shingai Mambondiani is a business executive and current Managing Director of BancABC Zimbabwe.
+He is the former Chief Executive Officer of Steward Bank.
 Mambondiani is a lawyer by training and has extensive experience in the banking sector having worked for various financial institutions locally and internationally.